-Sable: Not actually made from sable hair but rather from the tail of a species of mink (a member of the weasel family) found in North-Eastern China and Siberia.
-Sable brushes are extremely fine, springy and hold lots of water, making them perfect for watercolor painting and fine oil/acrylic painting.
+Sable: Sable is not actually made from sable hair but rather from the tail of a species of mink (a member of the weasel family) found in Northeastern China and Siberia.
+Sable brushes are extremely fine and springy and hold lots of water, making them perfect for watercolor painting and fine oil/acrylic painting.

 Squirrel: Very soft hair with little snap due to a lack of resistance.
 Squirrel hair is suitable for watercolor painting, inking and any other low-resistance mediums.

 Badger: A popular hair for oil painting.
 Badger hair brushes tend to be the thickest at the tip of the brush and thinner around the belly, making them perfect for general and broad brushwork.

 Mongoose: Sturdy and resilient hair that is used in oil and acrylic painting.

 Filbert brushes are a personal favorite due to their versatility.
 They are somewhere between a round and flat brush.
 The curved tip allows for soft brushwork and blending.
 I use the filbert brush for any general brushwork.